BED BUG ATTORNEY SERVICING CALVERT COUNTY, MD

 The Calvert County bed bug lawyers of Whitney, LLP are dedicated to helping the victims of bed bug infestations pursue fair compensation for their injuries and financial losses.
 We understand how emotionally, financially, and physically devastating an infestation can be, and we will devote our full attention to aggressively litigating your case or negotiating a settlement.

 We have successfully recovered millions of dollars for injured clients in bed bug cases.
-If you believe you may have a bed bug injury claim, contact us online today, or call Whitney, LLP at (410) 583-8000 to set up a free consultation.
+If you believe you may have a bed bug injury claim, contact us online today, or call Whitney, LLP at (410) 583-8000 to set up a legal consultation.
 There are no fees or expenses until compensation is recovered.

 OUR ATTORNEYS SERVICES